-Following day, you will head to the amazing Gangtey in Phobjikha valley.
-You will be passing through Wangduephodrang on the way while observing the bamboo and stone works done by the local residents.
+The following day, you will head to the amazing Gangtey in Phobjikha valley.
+You will be passing through Wangduephodrang on the way while observing the bamboo and stone works done by the residents.
 The next day’s tour is the most special as you get to attend the Black Necked Crane festival in the Gangtey Monastery.
-The Black Necked Crane Season in Bhutan, beginning from mid-October welcomes these rare creatures.
-The festival is in celebration of the migration of these rare birds in Phobjikha valley for roosting in the season.
+The Black Necked Crane Season in Bhutan, beginning from mid-October, welcomes these rare creatures.
+The festival celebrates the migration of these rare birds in Phobjikha valley for roosting in the season.
 The Black Necked Crane habitat is protected in Bhutan and celebrated through folk songs, masked dances, and drama skits.
-Celebrated in November month annually, it sees the neighboring villages and towns come together in unison to celebrate and rejoice in the Black Necked Crane migration.
+It is celebrated in November annually; it sees the neighboring villages and towns come together to celebrate and rejoice in the Black Necked Crane migration.
 After enjoying the celebrations, you will hike to the Crane Observation and Education Center, Semchubara village, and Khewa Lhakhang through the Gangtey Natural trail.

 Your tour to the most popular Black Necked Crane Festival begins with a flight to the valley town of Paro.
-The sceneries of the surrounding hills, as you land in the Paro International airport, is thrilling.
+The sceneries of the surrounding hills, as you land in the Paro International airport, are thrilling.
 The Jichu Drake and Jumolhari mountains come into sight at a far distance.
-Upon your arrival, you will be greeted by our representatives and driven to a restaurant for lunch.
+Upon your arrival, you will be greeted by our Bhutanese guide and driven to a restaurant for lunch.

 After lunch, you will head to the city of Thimphu, the capital city of Bhutan.
 The road leads to the confluence of the Paro and Thimphu rivers adorned with Chortens.
-Nearby on the left side of the road, you will pass through the Tachogang Lhakhang with was built by the trader Thangthong Gyelpo in the 15th century.
+Nearby on the left side of the road, you will pass through the Tachogang Lhakhang built by the trader Thangthong Gyelpo in the 15th century.
 Upon your arrival in Thimphu, you will be transferred to your hotel for some rest.
-After being briefed by your guide about the tour to follow, you will head out to the streets for some explorations of the evening market.
+After being briefed by your guide about the tour to follow, you will head out to the streets to explore the evening market.

 Thimphu District offers an exceptional opportunity to visit some of the most eminent tourist destinations in Bhutan.
 Most of these destinations illustrate the art, culture, economy, and religion of the Land of Druk.

-Our first visit will be to the nearby King’s Memorial Chorten which is also regarded as the ‘most visible religious landmarks in Bhutan’, due to its prime location in the capital city.
+Our first visit will be to the nearby King’s Memorial Chorten, which is also regarded as the ‘most visible religious landmark in Bhutan’ due to its prime location in the capital city.
 Unlike other Chortens, the National Memorial Chorten does not contain any human remains.
-It was built to honor the third Druk of Bhutan, Jigme Dorji Wangchuk in 1974.
+It was built to honor the third Druk of Bhutan, Jigme Dorji Wangchuk, in 1974.

 You will then take a visit to the National Institute of Traditional Medicine, School of Arts and crafts, and traditional paper factory.
 Brief visits to these places represent the economy and administration of Bhutan.

 Motithang Takin Reserve is next on the list of most famous tourist destinations.
-You will be driven to Motithang in Thimphu for an entrance to the preserve which was once a mini zoo.
+You will be driven to Motithang in Thimphu for an entrance to the preserve, once a mini zoo.
 It is now a habitat for the national animal of Bhutan, Takin.

 If time permits, you can visit the Buddha Dordenma or Buddha Point on the northern side of the district.
 You will be amazed by the gigantic Sakyamuni Buddha statue standing 54m/177ft tall.
 The statue represents peace and prosperity in the world and was built recently on the 60th anniversary of the fourth Druk of Bhutan.
 After enjoying your tour, head back to your hotel in the city.

-The third day of your trip is characterized by a visit to the ancient capital of Bhutan at Punakha.
-Your drive to Punakha takes you through plush pine and rhododendron clad forest along the Thimphu-Tsirang Highway.
-Enroute, you will make a stop at the Dochu La pass at an elevation of 3140m.
-Mesmeric views of the high standing mountains can be seen from the viewpoint.
+A visit to Punakha characterizes the third day of your trip, and your drive to Punakha takes you through plush pine and rhododendron-clad forest along the Thimphu-Tsirang Highway.
+En route, you will make a stop at the Dochu La pass at an elevation of 3140m.
+Mesmeric views of the high-standing mountains can be seen from the viewpoint.
 The Dochu La pass also has 108 memorial chortens and the Druk Wangyel Lhakhang built-in 2004 by the Queen mother of Bhutan.
 The temple sees an annual winter Druk Wangyel Tsechu festival in December celebrated in gratitude to the monarch and the Royal Army.

-From thereon, the drive continues on until you reach the Metshina village.
+From thereon, the drive continues until you reach the Metshina village.
 From the village, you will take a 20-minute walk through rice fields towards the Chimi Lhakhang temple.
-The temple was built by Lama Druk Kuenley, also called the Divine Madman for his unique ways of promoting Buddhism in Bhutan.
-As part of his distinct fascinations, the temple is decorated with phallus objects and paintings on the walls symbolizing fertility.
-It is hence called The Fertility Temple and draws an increasing number of travelers particularly women who come to receive blessings.
+Lama Druk Kuenley built the temple, also called the Divine Madman, for his unique ways of promoting Buddhism in Bhutan.
+The temple is decorated with phallus objects and paintings on the walls symbolizing fertility as part of his distinct fascinations.
+Hence, it is called The Fertility Temple and draws an increasing number of travelers, particularly women who come to receive blessings.
 From there on, you will enter the Punakha Valley.

-On this day you will be heading to the roosting grounds of the Black-necked cranes in Phobjikha valley.
-The drive from Punakha to the last town before central Bhutan, Wangduephodrang is only 30 minutes away.
-The town is characterized by the stone and bamboo works and streets with Getshi monks.
-From there on, you will head through the forest of oak and rhododendron till you reach the Lawala pass at the elevation of 3250m.
+On this day, you will be heading to the roosting grounds of the Black-necked cranes in Phobjikha valley.
+The drive from Punakha to the last town before central Bhutan, Wangduephodrang, is only 30 minutes away.
+The town is characterized by stone and bamboo works and streets with Getshi monks.
+From there on, you will head through the forest of oak and rhododendron till you reach the Lawala pass at the elevation of 3,250m.
 The pass is decorated with dwarf bamboos and views of the high Himalayas in Bhutan.

 You will then take a downhill road until reaching the Phobjikha valley.
-From a distance, you can witness the regal Gangtey Goempa which will be your next day's visit.
-After reaching your hotel and taking some rest, you can stroll out in the streets of the valley to interact with the locals about the Black Crane Festival.
+From a distance, you can witness the regal Gangtey Goempa, which will be your next day's visit.
+After reaching your hotel and taking some rest, you can stroll out in the valley's streets to interact with the locals about the Black Crane Festival.

-This is one of the most exciting days of your entire tour as you will witness the celebratory events at the Black Necked Crane Festival.
-Early in the morning after having some breakfast, you will head to the Gangtey Goemba.
+Today is one of the most exciting days of your entire tour, as you will witness the celebratory events at the Black Necked Crane Festival.
+Early in the morning, after having some breakfast, you will head to the Gangtey Goemba.
 This monastery is the only Nyingmapa monastery in central Bhutan.
-Its construction dates back to the 17th century during the time of the prophecies made by the saint Pema Lingpa.
+Its construction dates back to the 17th century during the prophecies made by the saint Pema Lingpa.

 To welcome the black cranes in the Phobjikha valley, the Black Necked Crane Festival is held on the premises of the Gangety Monastery on 11th November annually.
-You will be astounded by the huge number of turnout of children, women, and men from neighboring villages and towns to attend the festival.
+You will be astounded by the huge turnout of children, women, and men from neighboring villages and towns to attend the festival.
 You will witness short plays, folk and mask dances.
 Most interesting above all is the crane mask dances done by the performers.
-The festival began in 1998 and has since seen an increase in the tourist’s inflow during this time to witness the rich heritage of Bhutan.
-As the festival proceeds on, you will observe the wonderful cranes flying high in the hilltops of the valley.
+The festival began in 1998 and has since seen an increase in tourists' inflow to witness Bhutan's rich heritage.
+As the festival proceeds, you will observe the wonderful cranes flying high in the hilltops of the valley.